pammacdotnet/TypstPaper/paper.typ

 #first-paragraph(
   conf: conf,
   first-word: "Typst",
 )[is a new markup-based typesetting language (and its associated tooling ecosystem) for technical and scientific documents.
 It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Word and Google Docs.
-The goal with Typst is to build a typesetting tool that is highly capable, extensible, reliable, fast and a pleasure to use.
+The goal with Typst is to build a typesetting tool that is highly capable, extensible, reliable, fast and exceptionally easy to use.
 For instance, with Typst, it is possible to:]

 - Create professional-quality documents with ease.
 - Access extensive functionality, including mathematical typesetting, figure management, and an auto-generated table of contents.
 - Utilize powerful templates that automatically apply consistent formatting during the writing process.
-- Benefit from high-quality typographical output with improved justification and overall layout.
+- Benefit from high-quality typographical output with uncompromising justification and overall layout.
 - View changes instantly with real-time preview functionality.
 - Clear and understandable error messages for efficient corrections.
 - Apply a consistent styling system to configure fonts, margins, headings, lists, and other elements uniformly.